Penei Sewell

-Penei Sewell (/pɛnˈneɪ/ pen-NAY; born October 9, 2000) is an American Samoan professional football offensive tackle for the Detroit Lions of the National Football League (NFL).
+Penei Elama Sewell (/pɛnˈneɪ/ pen-NAY; born October 9, 2000) is an American Samoan professional football offensive tackle for the Detroit Lions of the National Football League (NFL).
 He played college football for the Oregon Ducks, winning the Outland and Morris trophies in 2019.

-Sewell was selected with the seventh overall pick in the first round by the Lions in the 2021 NFL draft.
-He earned Pro Bowl selections from 2022 to 2024 and was a first-team All-Pro in 2023 and 2024.
+Sewell was selected with the seventh overall pick by the Lions in the first round in the 2021 NFL draft.
+He earned four Pro Bowl selections from 2022 to 2025, and was a first-team All-Pro in 2023, 2024, and 2025.
 He is the brother of Nephi and Noah Sewell, who both have also played professional football.

 Early life

-Sewell was born on October 9, 2000, in Malaeimi, a village in American Samoa near the capital of Pago Pago.
+Penei Elama Sewell was born on October 9, 2000, in Malaeimi, a village in American Samoa near the capital of Pago Pago.
 As a child, he began playing American football alongside his three brothers after his father Gabriel became a coach of the sport.
 Seeing the potential for his children to make it to the National Football League (NFL), Gabriel moved his family to St. George, Utah in 2012.
 There, Sewell attended and played football at Desert Hills High School.
 As a senior in 2017, he played in the US Army All-American and Polynesian Bowls before committing to the University of Oregon to play college football for the Oregon Ducks.